 Is it any good?

-Ignore the pallid 1973 (television) and 1994 (theatrical) remakes.
-This original Miracle on 34th Street is much, much better.
+Ignore the pallid 1973 (television) and 1994 (theatrical) remakes; this original is much, much better.
 Both Edmund Gwenn and the screenplay won Academy Awards for this film.
-In a way, this story is the opposite of Inherit the Wind.
+In a way, Miracle on 34th Street is the opposite of Inherit the Wind.
 Both are courtroom dramas about how we decide what is true, based on faith or based on provable fact.
 They have opposite conclusions, however, and the great gift of the movies is that both seem right to us.
 (One similarity is that in both, the judges are warned that they must make a decision that will have favorable political consequences.)

 Doris has been hurt, and thinks she can protect herself and Susan from further hurt by not letting herself believe in anything outside themselves any more.
 She finds out that both she and Susan have missed a lot, not just in imagination but in the ability to trust, and to allow themselves to get close to other people.